trapexit/mergerfs/README.md

 Generally collision, if it occurs, shouldn't be a problem.
 You can turn off the calculation by not using `use_ino`.
 In the future it might be worth creating different strategies for users to select from.

-#### I notice massive slowdowns of writes over NFS
+#### I notice massive slowdowns of writes when enabling cache.files.

-Due to how NFS works and interacts with FUSE when not using `cache.files=off` or `direct_io` its possible that a getxattr for `security.capability` will be issued prior to any write.
-This will usually result in a massive slowdown for writes.
-Using `cache.files=off` or `direct_io` will keep this from happening (and generally good to enable unless you need the features it disables) but the `security_capability` option can also help by short circuiting the call and returning `ENOATTR`.

-You could also set `xattr` to `noattr` or `nosys` to short circuit or stop all xattr requests.
+When file caching is enabled in any form (`cache.files!=off` or `direct_io=false`) it will issue `getxattr` requests for `security.capability` prior to *every single write*.
+This will usually result in a performance degregation, especially when using a network filesystem (such as NFS or CIFS/SMB/Samba.)
+Unfortunately at this moment the kernel is not caching the response.

+To work around this situation mergerfs offers a few solutions.

+1. Set `security_capability=false`.
+It will short curcuit any call and return `ENOATTR`.
+This still means though that mergerfs will receive the request before every write but at least it doesn't get passed through to the underlying filesystem.
+2. Set `xattr=noattr`.
+Same as above but applies to *all* calls to getxattr.
+Not just `security.capability`.
+This will not be cached by the kernel either but mergerfs' runtime config system will still function.
+3. Set `xattr=nosys`.
+Results in mergerfs returning `ENOSYS` which *will* be cached by the kernel.
+No future xattr calls will be forwarded to mergerfs.
+The downside is that also means the xattr based config and query functionality won't work either.
+4. Disable file caching.
+If you aren't using applications which use `mmap` it's probably simplier to just disable it all together.
+The kernel won't send the requests when caching is disabled.

 #### What are these .fuse_hidden files?